 In today’s world, technology already has capabilities that go beyond human capabilities.
 We’re looking at that closely.

 I will write in detail about how driver assistance systems work, and what limits and limitations they have.
 But also where they are superior to a human driver.

-You will be able to read about this in the category driver assistance systems.
+You will be able to read about this in the category of driver assistance systems.

 It is very, very important to understand driver assistance systems exactly.